last update: 25-May-2018

 When we refer to ‘we’ (or ‘our’ or ‘us’ or “Company”), that means DealDoodle.co.uk.
 The data controller in respect of Dealdoodle.co.uk is Octa Technology Ltd, a limited company registed in England and Wales (Registration number 10969730).

-If you have any question about this privacy and policy ,you can contact us by sending email to firstname.lastname@example.org.
+If you have any question about this privacy and policy, you can either submit your request via contact us page or sending email to firstname.lastname@example.org.

 How we collect your data